 COVID-19 Coronavirus Information Updates

-Alaska Marine Highway MV Kennicott will resume service in late June, returning to Bellingham Cruise Terminal on Saturday, June 27, with scheduled Alaska ferry service-every- other Saturday through September.
-MV Matanuska will resume Alaska ferry service from Bellingham on July 3, and continue weekly Friday service through September.
+Alaska Marine Highway MV Kennicott resumed service in late June, returning to Bellingham Cruise Terminal with scheduled Alaska ferry service-every- other Saturday through September.
+MV Matanuska resumed Alaska ferry service from Bellingham on July 3, and continues weekly Friday service through September.